Here are the steps below to fix iTunes issues.

 - Please go to your desktop and locate your iTunes app icon

 (Can’t find it on your desktop?
 Go to start and type iTunes)

 Step 3: Terminate your iTunes

-If your iTunes freezes at the middle of processing a data such as downloading audio, video or a file.
+If your iTunes freezes in the middle of processing data such as downloading audio, video or a file.
 You can forcibly terminate the app through Task Manager and relaunch the program.